Make sure you always have your high blood pressure medication available. Reorder bisoprolol from ZAVA and keep your blood pressure under control.

-- If you take more Bisoprolol than you should – you should seek urgent medical attention.
-Bring the remaining tablets and the tablet container with you to show your doctor or the staff at the accident and emergency department of your local hospital.
+- if you take more bisoprolol than you should, you should seek urgent medical attention.
+Bring the remaining tablets and the tablet container with you to show your doctor or the staff at the A&E department of your local hospital

 Medicines used to treat high blood pressure work best when used in combination with healthy lifestyle changes:

 - medications are the best short-term solution to protect you from the risks of blood pressure but they don’t cure the underlying cause of your high blood pressure

 - lifestyle changes won’t protect you from the immediate risks of high blood pressure, which is why medication is important, but it can help you control your blood pressure long-term

 - regular exercise.
 Stick to aerobic exercise like walking, jogging, swimming, or cycling, and avoid weight-lifting

 - eating a low-calorie diet (avoiding too much salt, fatty foods and red meat) if you’re overweight

 - cutting back on caffeine and alcohol, and try to quit smoking